Python840/Python840/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on WebAI, Thirteen Nights at the Predator.
+- 📖✍️ Author of **Machine Learning: From Math to Models**.
+- 🔭 I’m currently writing a book about Machine Learning (Machine Learning: From Math to Models).
 - 🌱 I’m currently learning Machine Learning and Unity, along with other libraries (like Tkinter).
 - 👯 I’m not collabing yet
 - 🤔 I seek knowledge.
 I'm a curious person.